Yourish.com

 There’s also the Honor/Shame factor - I bet the grunts and mid-level managers of Hezbollah are pretty tired of hearing how they’re Iran’s lapdog, how Iran and Syria “control” them.
 “Perhaps it is time to show those soft Persians how an Arab fights…”

-3. Liberty and Justice Says:
+3. Pingback: Liberty and Justice

-4. lawhawk Says:
+4. lawhawk says:

 I’m personally for the use of the term pulverize.
 Smash suggests that Hizbullah might be able to pick up the pieces.